-Growing up in St. Paul, Warners’ Stellian founder Jim Warner and his brother Bernie devised many money-making ventures.
-From digging in the murky lagoon near Como Golf Course for abandoned balls that could be polished and sold to selling postcards at the St. Paul Winter Carnival held at Como Park, the business savvy and customer skills shined even then.
-But to think he would one day be a successful business owner was beyond Jim’s purview.
+Growing up in St. Paul, Minn., Warners’ Stellian founder Jim Warner and his brother Bernie devised many money-making ventures.
+From digging in the murky lagoon near Como Golf Course for abandoned balls that could be polished and sold to selling postcards at the St. Paul Winter Carnival held at Como Park, the business savvy and customer service skills shined even then.
+But to think he would one day be a successful business owner was more than he had imagined.

 But when looking forward, we feel it’s important to reflect on how far we’ve come.
 From establishing a brand to building a family, it all starts with Jim growing up in St. Paul.

 “It was the best place to grow up,” Jim said of his St. Paul neighborhood near Como Park.
 His family moved to the Catholic neighborhood near St. Andrew’s Parish in 1936 when Jim was in second grade.
-With a neighborhood of kids his age, he remembered swimming and fishing at Lake Phalen, riding bikes and playing softball in empty lots.
-And of course, earning money with his brother Bernie.
+With a neighborhood of kids his age, he remembered swimming and fishing at Lake Como, riding bikes and playing softball in empty lots, and of course, earning money with his brother Bernie.

 There were more traditional jobs to be had when Jim grew older.
-He caddied at Midland Hills Country Club in Rose Township, settled pins at a bowling alley across from Lexington Park and worked as a stocker at a local department store.
+He caddied at Midland Hills Country Club in Rose Township, reset pins at a bowling alley across from Lexington Park and worked as a stocker at a local department store.
 He even helped his dad remodel and build homes in the Roseville area, though his dad very honestly told him he would never make a good tradesman and should enroll at St. Thomas College, which is exactly what Jim did.

 Love and Marriage